giorgiopiras/giorgiopiras.github.io/_pages/about.md

 Projects
 ======
-* Participation, with the University of Cagliari, in the EU project ``Security for AI and AI for Security’’ (Sec4AI4Sec), Grant Agreement no.: 101120393, funded by the European Union in the programme HORIZON-CL3-2022-CS-01
+* Participation, with the University of Cagliari, in the EU project ``Security for AI and AI for Security’’ (Sec4AI4Sec), Grant Agreement no.: 101120393, funded by the European Union in the programme HORIZON.

+* Participation, with the University of Cagliari, in the EU project ``A COMPREHENSIVE TRUSTWORTHY FRAMEWORK FOR CONNECTED MACHINE LEARNING AND SECURE INTERCONNECTED AI SOLUTIONS’’ (CoEvolution), Grant Agreement no.: 101168560, funded by the European Union in the programme HORIZON.

 Work experience
 ======